slideshow-templates/slideshow-slidy/README.markdown

     $ slideshow -f slidy

-Or as an alternative clone the template pack using git.
+Or as an alternative clone the template pack using `git`.
 Issue the commands:

     $ cd ~/.slideshow/templates
     $ git clone git://github.com/geraldb/slideshow-slidy.git